teisdbr/nibrs/README.md

 [MySQL DB](https://github.com/SEARCH-NCJIS/nibrs/tree/master/analytics/docker/db)

 The toolkit team welcomes involvement from the community.
 Feel free to fork the repo and submit PRs.
-We also welcome questions or suggestions via [email](mailto:nibrs@search.org).
+Before merging the PR, we will follow-up with the contributing developer to confirm wording for the copyright acknowledgemnt in the header of the modified file(s).
+We also welcome questions or suggestions via
+[email](mailto:nibrs@search.org).